mikul129/crypto_app/README.md

 ## Documentation

 Documentation created with the Sphinx tool.
-To run the documentation, open the file in docs / index.html.
+To run the documentation, open the link https://mikul129.github.io/crypto_app/ or docs / index.html.
 Example page looks like this:
 ![documentation_part](https://user-images.githubusercontent.com/41323564/110986932-a0a8f280-836e-11eb-8986-4fff17784e94.png)